-In the application to Innovation Fund Denmark, you must describe the Industrial Postdoc project and the persons and organisations participating in the project.
-A description of how the project contributes to the chosen theme or specific mission (see section 1.6) is part of the application.
-This part of the application is entered directly in e-grant.
+In the application to Innovation Fund Denmark, you must describe the Industrial Postdoc project and the persons and organisations (company, university and possible third parties) participating in the project.
+A description of how the project contributes to the chosen theme (see section 1.6) is part of the application.

-The application must include a description of the following to be entered in a set template and uploaded with the application in e-grant:
+The application must include a description of the following:

 - Objectives and success criteria

 - Business significance and impact

-- · State-of-the-art and if relevant theoretical background
+- State-of-the-art and if relevant theoretical background

 - Project description

 - Expected publications

-- Courses, conferences and stays abroad
+- · Courses, conferences and stays abroad

-- · Structure and time schedule
+- Structure and time schedule

 - Time distribution

 - Company

 - Research institution

-- Possible third parties
+- · Possible third parties

-The template can be found at www.erhvervsforsker.dk.
 In addition to the above, the application must also include:

 - CV of mentors

 - CV of potential candidate

 - PhD diploma for potential candidate

-- Signatures by the project partners
+- Signatures by the potential candidate, company mentor, holder of financial responsibility in the company, research institution mentor, holder of financial responsibility at the research institution and potential third parties